 Whatever your purpose is, and we all have different ones, it will lay the foundation of your brand and everything you do should point back to it.

-How does what you do differ to what is already in market?
-It could be that you offer a product that is more environmentally friendly as opposed to alternatives in market.
-It could be that your service provides a more authentic, hands on approach.
+How does what you do differently from what is already in the market?
+It could be that you offer a product that is more environmentally friendly as opposed to alternatives in the market.
+It could be that your service provides a more authentic, hands-on approach.

 For example, Levi’s stitch their classic red tab into their jean pockets as a differentiator (they’ve been doing this since 1936).